-Olympia College in North Aurora, Illinois, started its first classes on January 25, 2005.
+Everest College in North Aurora, Illinois, started its first classes on January 25, 2005 as Olympia College.
+In April of 2007 the name of the campus was changed to Everest College.
 The North Aurora campus is conveniently located in North Aurora on South Lincolnway, just north of interstate highway I88 and along the Fox River.
 The attractive facility of approximately 38,000 square feet includes personal computer, massage therapy, and medical assisting laboratories; lecture rooms; resource center; student lounge; and administrative areas.
 Ample parking is available adjacent to the school building.